michaeldayreads/reference/kubernetes.md

 Pods are _logical hosts_, and the containers within the pod will typically be tightly coupled.

+## Annotations

+Key Value maps of meatadata attached to objects.
+Not used to select objects, contrast with Labels.

+This is an easy way to add data to the k8s object so that services within the cluster can understand details about the object asside from the selection.

 ## Deployments

 Containerized applications that run on top of clusters.
 The master schedules the application instances and these are actually created by the individual nodes.
 So the deployment lives in the master, and the apps live in the nodes.